What to see in France

 Holidaying in a campsite in the Provence Alpes Côte d'Azur region and on the Côte d'Azur means you are virtually guaranteed sunshine during your break.
 While most holidaymakers who choose this destination do so for the beaches of the Mediterranean - and the seaside campsites that line them - it would be simplistic to limit the region's attractions to seaside bathing alone.
 The proof is in the pudding!

-A little reminder of the area's geography is enough to give you an idea of exactly how vast the Paca region's tourism potential is.
-It can satisfy lovers of big beaches or small calanques, those who prefer low, medium or high-altitude mountains, and those who are above all looking for restful landscapes.
-The Provence-Alpes-Côte-d’Azur region (PACA) is made up of six departments (Hautes-Alpes, Alpes de Haute Provence, Alpes Maritimes, Vaucluse, Bouche du Rhône and Var), offering almoste 750 campsites in the south of France.
+A little geography is all it takes to get a clear idea of the immense tourist potential of PACA, the Provence-Alpes-Côte d'Azur region.
+It can satisfy the desires of lovers of large beaches or small creeks, of those who prefer low, medium or high mountains and of those who are above all looking for varied and soothing landscapes.
+The Provence-Alpes-Côte-D'azur region is made up of six départements (Hautes-Alpes, Alpes de Haute Provence, Alpes Maritimes, Vaucluse, Bouche du Rhône and Var), which together account for nearly 730 campsites in the south of France.

 Camping in the south of France is an excellent way to spend a holiday or weekend in nature: warm weather, sunshine, clear waters and the song of the cicadas...
 The landscapes are magnificent, the vegetation is lush and the cuisine itself is bathed in sunshine, with world-famous regional products such as salade niçoise, bouillabaisse and lavender honey.